GoogleCloudPlatform/cluster-toolkit/examples/README.md

 Resources are the building blocks of an HPC environment.
 They can be composed to create complex deployments using the config YAML.
 Several resources are provided by default in the [resources](../resources/README.md) folder.

-To learn more about how to refer to resource in a YAML, please consult the [resources README file.](../resources/README.md)
+To learn more about how to refer to a resource in a YAML, please consult the [resources README file.](../resources/README.md)